Unitary Subgroup Testing: Introduction

-We show that identity-testing (i.e.,\ when $\cG$ is the trivial group\footnote{Throughout this work, we consider unitaries with identical functionality to be equivalent, namely we ignore global phase.
-Thus the ``trivial group'' we refer to, in fact, contains all unitaries that are equal to the identity up to a global phase.
-The same holds for all other subgroups that we discuss.}) is efficiently decidable when the promise group $\cS$ is the Pauli or the Clifford group.
-We devise our identity testers for Pauli/Clifford based on how one may access the input operator $C$.
+We show that identity-testing (i.e.,\ when $\cG$ is the trivial group) is efficiently decidable when the promise group $\cS$ is the Pauli or the Clifford group.
+Due to its simplicity and efficiency, this test can be used as sanity checks while implementing an error correction code using Pauli and Clifford gates.
+We devise separate (promise-) identity testers for Pauli/Clifford based on how one may access the input unitary operator $C$.
 If we are given a description of $C$ as a circuit containing gates from the Clifford group, we use the explicit description of the action of $C$ on a formal Pauli generator to determine if $C$ is equivalent to the identity.
 See Test~\ref{test:WB} for details.
 This test achieves perfect completeness and soundness (Theorem~\ref{thm:WBTest}), but we view this requirement of the input $C$ as quite restrictive.
 If, however, we are only allowed query access to the unitary $C$, we describe yet another test (Black-box Test~\ref{test:eprtest}) that requires a single query to $C$, yields perfect completeness and soundness that is simply the absolute value squared of the (normalized) trace of the unitary $C$.
 See Theorem~\ref{thm:BBTest} for details.
-This test does appear (in some form) in prior literature.
+This test does appear (in some form) in prior literature, in the binary case.
+However, our tests are generalized to hold true for qudits and the corresponding $q$-ary subgroups, for an odd prime $q$.
+The novelty of our work lies in the analysis of the soundness of our Black-box test, that exposes a property of the Clifford unitaries that we did not find in prior literature.
+Namely, that the trace of a Clifford unitary, in absolute value, must either be $0$ or a power of $\sqrt{q}$ (or $\sqrt{2}$ for binary Cliffords).
+We view this as a significant contribution of this work and hope that it will find other applications.
+The proof is based on straight-forward, yet clever modular arithmetic.
 We stress that our tests hold also for the qudit versions of Pauli and Clifford operators~\cite{Clark_2006,Farinholt} (for prime arity qudits), which are quite different in terms of functionality from their binary counterparts.

-The analysis of our Black-box test exposes a property of the Clifford unitaries that we did not find in prior literature.
-Namely, that the trace of a Clifford unitary, in absolute value, must either be $0$ or a power of $\sqrt{2}$ (or $\sqrt{q}$ for $q$-ary Cliffords).
-We view this as a significant contribution of this work and hope that it will find other applications.
-Our proofs are based on straight-forward, yet clever modular arithmetic.